Skip to main content

 The categories

-Warm local read = the needed data is already local, the operating system already has the needed file pages ready, and Bitfield knows where to read.Cold local read = the data is local, but the machine still has setup or fetch work to do before the bytes are ready.Content address lookup = Bitfield first resolves the content identity, then reads the bytes.Durable batch write = Bitfield records a batch of writes in the durable write path, then the benchmark divides the batch cost across the written items.Runtime call = app code asks a Bitfield target to do work through Runtime Kit.Network command = a request crosses the network before the app gets an answer.
+Warm local read = the needed data is already local, the operating system already has the needed file pages ready, and Bitfield has the read address.Cold local read = the data is local, but the machine still has setup or fetch work to do before the bytes are ready.Content address lookup = Bitfield first resolves the content identity, then reads the bytes.Durable batch write = Bitfield records a batch of writes in the durable write path, then the benchmark divides the batch cost across the written items.Runtime call = app code asks a Bitfield target to do work through Runtime Kit.Network command = a request crosses the network before the app gets an answer.

 Why the split matters